Back to School Again? Customer Data Platforms (CDPs) for Retail Help Change the Game

 Back-to-school: Continually Evolving

 Retailers know that back-to-school shopping is still a big deal.
 In fact, it is the second biggest shopping season of the year, following only the winter holidays in terms of total revenue.
-This year, according to National Retail Federation (NRF) and Prosper Insights and Analytics’ annual survey, projected back-to-school spending is $83 billion: all of it going towards supplies, clothing and electronics for students.
+This year, according to the National Retail Federation (NRF) and Prosper Insights and Analytics’ annual survey, projected back-to-school spending is $83 billion: all of it going towards supplies, clothing and electronics for students.

 The NRF survey, completed by 7,320 consumers, reflects total expected spending on items for students in grades K-12 as well as college students.
 Families with children in elementary through high school will spend an average of $684.79 each, with the top destinations being department stores, online retailers, discount stores, clothing stores and office supply stores.
 Families with college and graduate students will spend an average of $942.17, with the most popular shopping destinations being online retailers, department stores, discount stores, office supply stores and college bookstores.